Serena-3333/SD5913-WEEK1-assignment1/README.md

 ## thinking

 Learning to program is not about writing code faster than a machine.
 It is about developing the perception to see what is possible, and use the tool to create something that is actually yours.

+## personal experience mapping

+- Urban planning background → multidisciplinary but no deep technical fluency.
+- I have used AI to write code I could not have written myself, and it ran.
+But "it ran" is no longer the differentiator — anyone can produce that.
+- The gap: "it runs" vs "it's mine"
+- Reading as the surviving skill — the director analogy

+## What survives-- not syntax, judgment

+It is the course teach me to read, judment and control.